ouiblock/Tonmaps/CONTRIBUTING.md

-# Contributing to TonMaps
+# Contributing to Onzrod

-First off, thank you for considering contributing to TonMaps!
-It's people like you that make TonMaps such a great tool.
+First off, thank you for considering contributing to Onzrod!
+It's people like you that make Onzrod such a great tool.

 ## Code of Conduct